marguslt/adventrofcode2024/README.md

 #> [1] 41
 ```

+### part2: count looping obstruction positions

-#### part2: place new obstruction to catch guard in a loop, find number of suitable obstruction positions
+Place new obstruction to catch guard in a loop, find number of suitable obstruction positions
 Brute force though all previously marked locations (start point removed)
 - start with matrix from part1 (or original)
 - add an obstacle on to path